Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Acknowledgments

 \section{Acknowledgments}

-We thank John Black for kindly providing us with his MEP code, Estela Reynoso for use of the 12-m NRAO CO map, Andrew Walsh for help with the CASPIR observations and Martin Cohen for useful discussions on the {\em MSX} data.
-JSL was supported by an Australian Government International Postgraduate Research Scholarship, a Sydney University Postgraduate Scholarship, and an ATNF Postgraduate Scholarship.
+We thank John Black for kindly providing us with his RADEX code, Estela Reynoso for use of the 12-m NRAO CO map, and Andrew Walsh for help with the CASPIR observations.
+We would also like to thank our referee, John Phillips, who's comments have greatly improved this manuscipt.
 JSL and JBW acknowledge travel support from the Australian Government's Access to Major Research Facilities Program (AMRFP).
-This work was also supported in part by the Australian Research Council.
+This work was also supported in part by the Australian Research Council and Australian's Government International Postgraduate Research Scholarship program.

 The Australia Telescope Compact Array and Mopra Telescope are part of the Australia Telescope funded by the Commonwealth of Australia for operation as a National Facility, managed by CSIRO.
 The Swedish-ESO Submillimetre Telescope (SEST) is operated by the Swedish National Facility for Radio Astronomy, Onsala Space Observatory and by the European Southern Observatory (ESO).
 The NIR observations would not have been possible without the efforts of Michael Ashley and the UNSWIRF crew from UNSW, as well as the staff of the Anglo Australian Observatory.
 CASPIR is operated by the Australian National University at the 2.3 m telescope at Siding Spring Observatory.
-This publication makes use of data products from: (1) the Digitized Sky Surveys (DSS) were produced at the Space Telescope Science Institute under U.S. Government grant NAG W-2166.
-The images of these surveys are based on photographic data obtained using the Oschin Schmidt Telescope on Palomar Mountain and the UK Schmidt Telescope.
-The plates were processed into the present compressed digital form with the permission of these institutions.
-The National Geographic Society-Palomar Observatory Sky Atlas (POSS-I) was made by the California Institute of Technology with grants from the National Geographic Society; and (2) the NASA/IPAC Infrared Science Archive is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
+This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.
+This research has made use of the NASA/ IPAC Infrared Science Archive, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.